 Replacement Criteria

-Medicaid will allow replacement of breast pumps purchased within the past three years from the date of request and after expiration of manufacturer's warranty.
+Medicaid will allow replacement of a breast pump older than three years and after expiration of manufacturer's warranty.
 Replacement and warranty are subject to policy in the Section 18.2 of this provider manual.

 Electric Breast Pump Supplies